There is no fee unless we win!

 3. Identify Any Witnesses

 Identify anyone who witnessed the dog bite incident.
 Their testimony will be helpful in building your case.
 Make sure to get the full contact information for every potential witness, including name, address, email, and phone number.
-It may also be helpful to get a preliminary statement from witnesses as well.
+It may also help to get a preliminary statement from witnesses while the memory of the dog attack is still fresh.

 4. Collect Relevant Photos